Comprehensive Guide to Email Copywriting: Get Paid for Something You Already Know How to Write

 Don’t just tell readers what to think.
 Instead, successfully close the sale using these proven writing techniques.

-Here are a few extra tips to give your email copy a persuasion boost:
+Here are a few extra tips to give your email copy a persuasive boost:

 - Solve a problem.